rexresearch

 essentially all of the polymer forming units; and adding a cross

 linking inhibition agent to the bulk mixture.
-In one example, the
+In one example,

-subjected to polymerization conditions, such as heating, mixing,
+typically subjected to polymerization conditions, such as

 and cross-linking.